Are you ready to take on the Gemini roller coaster at Cedar Point?

 Gemini Roller Coaster Experience at Cedar Point

-The ride begins with both trains being leaving the station simultaneously, then making a 90° right turn, traveling through a tunnel.
+The ride begins when both trains leave the station simultaneously, then making a 90° right turn, traveling through a tunnel.

 Gemini then makes another 90° right turn and travels up the 125.3 foot chain lift hill.